SeriousBug/SeriousBug/README.md

 ### Hi there 👋

-I'm currently working at [🌱 Dendron](https://github.com/dendronhq) where we help humans organize and reference any amount of knowledge.

 - 🔭 I’m currently working on [Bulgur Cloud](https://github.com/SeriousBug/bulgur-cloud), a self-hosted cloud storage and sharing solution, similar to Google Drive or NextCloud.
 - 🌱 I’m learning [Rust](https://www.rust-lang.org/), a reliable and fast language; and [React Native](https://reactnative.dev/), a declarative way to write user interfaces that run everywhere.
 - 💬 Ask me about Linux, it's one of my favorite things!